 Taking any kind of drug, whether legal or not, has a safety risk.
 Since all drugs alter the way your body works, there can be unwanted side effects.
 Even over-the-counter medicines can be extremely harmful if not taken according to directions.
 All drugs have the potential to harm if not taken according to the directions.
-For example, it is easy to 'overdose' on such drugs as cough syrup, Tylenol, Advil, or even vitamins.
+For example, it is easy to 'overdose' on such drugs as cough syrup, Tylenol, Advil, or even Vitamins.
 Many people take too many pills such as morphine to kill pain, and overdose, resulting in permanent damage or death.
 Prescription medications taken in too large doses or by people for whom they were not prescribed are at a huge risk.

 Street drugs have NO KNOWN source of origin.
 There is no quality control on street drugs.
 If you buy and use drugs that originate from a street vendor, you have no idea what is in it.
 Even if you got it from your friend.... where did he/she get it?
 Where did that person get it?
 No illegal drug is safe.
-Today there is a crisis with a lethal drug called Fentanyl that has been mixed with other drugs such as Cannabis.
-Fentanyl is extremely dangerous and can kill.
-In 2019 there were over 15,000 opioid related deaths in Canada, over 21,000 overdoses, and over 19,000 hospitalizations. (source: https://health-infobase.canada.ca/substance-related-harms/opioids/
+Today there is a crisis with a lethal drug called Fentanyl that has been mixed with other drugs such as cannabis and cocaine.
+Fentanyl can kill.
+There have been thousands of deaths in Canada over the last few years due to other more common street drugs, being laced with Fentanyl.

 How do I keep myself safe?

-Take only drugs that your trusted adult (parent, guardian, foster parent) says are safe to take, (over-the-counter) or are prescribed for you, by a doctor, and follow the instructions exactly as they appear.
+Take only drugs that your trusted adult (parent, guardian, foster parent) says are safe to take, (over the counter) or are prescribed for you, by a doctor, and follow the instructions exactly as they appear.
 Be sure to stop taking anything if you don't feel well after taking it and see your doctor.
 NEVER take any drug given to you by a friend.
-You don't know where it came from and you don't know what's in it.
-Even if they say it's fine - you don't know!
+You don't know where it came from, and you don't know what's in it.
+Even if they say it's fine - you don't know.

 5. Why do some people choose to use drugs?
 Answers will vary here - no answer is incorrect - but you can lead the discussion as follows:

-- Curiosity: will it really feel like 'they say it does? - To fit in everyone else is doing it and they seem ok, so it must be safe, and I'll do it too - Peer pressure; to keep friends you finally give in and agree to try a drug - To escape problems such as boyfriend/girlfriend relationships, sexual identity crises, social media difficulties, family issues, academic pressure, extra-curricular pressures, bullying. - To help with school work or to study for exams - As a way of coping with mental health issues; a choice made instead of/or along with self-harm
+- Curiosity: will it really feel like 'they say it does?" - To fit in everyone else is doing it so it must be safe, and I'll do it too - Peer pressure: to keep friends you finally give in and agree to try a drug - To escape problems such as interpersonal relationships, sexual identity crises, social media difficulties, bullying, family issues, academic pressure, extra-curricular pressures. - To help with schoolwork or to study for exams - As a way of coping with mental health issues; a choice made instead of/or along with self-harm